 ^ HMS Queen Elizabeth (R08), floated out on 17th July 2014.Introduction

-The Queen Elizabeth class is a class of two aircraft carriers currently under construction for the Royal Navy.
+The Queen Elizabeth class is a class of two aircraft carriers for the Royal Navy.
 The first, HMS Queen Elizabeth, was named on 4th July 2014 by Her Majesty Queen Elizabeth II, with the ship commissioning planned for 2017, and an initial operating capability expected in 2020.
-The second, HMS Prince of Wales, is scheduled to be launched around 2017, followed by commissioning in 2020 and entering service thereafter.
+The second, HMS Prince of Wales, was floated out in late 2017, to be followed by commissioning in 2020 and entering service thereafter.
 On 5th September 2014, at the NATO 2014 Wales summit, the (then) Prime Minister, David Cameron announced that the second carrier will be brought into service, ending years of uncertainty surrounding its future.